Blossoming-Truth/Blossoming-Truth/README.md

 <img width="1200" height="675" alt="Image" src="https://github.com/user-attachments/assets/ec3e7ec7-b4cd-4a10-8b64-d08ec903b12f" />

-$${\color{#bfbfbf}Hello! my name is Viverie but mostly know as Viv, im a minor. nicknames are allowed!😁 /p i am a cuddly person so c×h always enc unless dni in name.
+Hello! my name is Viverie but mostly know as Viv, im a minor. nicknames are allowed!😁 /p i am a cuddly person so c×h always enc unless dni in name.
-Dni list is js basic dni criteria. in rare cases if i tend to avoid you, that means i feel uncomf meeting anyone(or with you) but i forgor to change my name! ;-;}$$
+Dni list is js basic dni criteria. in rare cases if i tend to avoid you, that means i feel uncomf meeting anyone(or with you) but i forgor to change my name! ;-;

 DNI meanings =
 Dniuml /p = (Dni unless my love /platonic, i have a very kool bsf ok..)